peterpuetz2020/replication_repo_methods_matter_comment/README_aer_comment.md

 ### About this documentation
 This documentation gives an overview of those files included in this repository that are needed to replicate the results of "Kranz, S. and Pütz.
 P.: Methods Matter: p-Hacking and Publication Bias in Causal Analysis in Economics: Comment" (including the online appendix), aimed for publication in the AER.
 The analyses were conducted using R 4.0.5 and Stata/IC 16.0 (64 bit, Windows).
 All R and Stata scripts are stored in the folder "Scripts", provided and created datasets are located in the folder "Data", manually created latex templates are stored in the folder "Tex_templates" and results obtained by running the scripts are stored in the folder "Results".
+All data sets and some Stata code used were provided by Abel Brodeur and are based (but potentially updated) on "Brodeur, Abel, Cook, Nikolai, and Heyes, Anthony.
+Data and Code for: Methods Matter: P-Hacking and Publication Bias in Causal Analysis in Economics.
+Nashville, TN: American Economic Association [publisher], 2020.
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2020-09-15. https://doi.org/10.3886/E120246V1".

 ### Manual to replicate the results